thradams/thradams.github.io/build-script-in-c.md

 That's it!

-Now we can add warnings, includes, libs for each platform and each compiler.
+Now we can add warnings, includes, libs for each platform and each compiler...

-Very few things to learn, almost zero.
+We can make the build script more static using macros or it also can be dynamic using the args and build strings before calling system.

+It is up to you.

 I will try this in a real project.
 Comment on twitter.